 Deciding what to do with the family home can be a challenging part of a divorce.
 When both parties agree on what to do—either one party buying out the other or selling the home and splitting the proceeds—everything goes smoothly.
 But when both parties want the home or one party wants to sell, tensions grow.
+A lot comes down to your financial status and how easily you could afford to keep up with mortgage payments and other expenses.

 If you’re trying to decide what the best move for your family is, consider the benefits and drawbacks of keeping the marital home.
 For more personalized advice regarding your divorce, call Kirk Drennan Law at 205-803-3500.